shrutikadaundkar7/ats_scanner/README.md

 # ats_scanner
-Creating ATS_SCANNER which will Scan the resume on the basis of
+Creating ATS_SCANNER which will Scan the resume on the basis of Job Description